pasiorovuo/burpai-mitmproxy/README.md

 (the default).
 In `debug` mode the proxy forwards the requests to Portswigger, and logs the requests and responses in the console.

+Currently working features are

+- Explain this
+- API extensions use (Shadow Repeater has been tested)

+See `Contributing` below for more information on how to contribute.

 ## Installation

 - Clone the repo